dharanielango/PingPongGame/README.md

  ![o](1.png)

  ## Result:
-Thus, a ping pong game was developed using C# program in unity.
+Thus, a ping pong game was developed using C# program in unity